Roger Y. Tsien: FlAsH-EDT2

+FlAsH-EDT2 is a bioanalytical research method developed by Roger Tsien and colleagues in 1998, in which the abbreviation stands for Fluorescin ArSenical Hairpin binder-EthaneDiThiol (FlAsH-EDT_{2}).
+The organoarsenic FlAsH-EDT_{2} compound is used for site-specific labeling of proteins that possess a tetracysteine motif (ie., Cys-Cys-Xxx-Xxx-Cys-Cys) in living cells.
+Once bound, excitation of the compound with 508 nm light causes a bright fluorescent green emission at 528 nm.
+FlAsH-EDT_{2} has been used as an alternative to green fluorescent protein (GFP), as the molecule may better minimize perturbations to target protein activity given its small size (ie., molar mass <1 kDa) relative to GFPs (ie., molar mass ~30 kDa).

 Fluorescence-assisted cancer surgery

 Mouse experiments by Tsien's group suggest that cancer surgery can be guided and assisted by fluorescent peptides.
 The peptides are used as probes, and are harmless to living tissues and organs.
 Their lifetime in the body is only 4 or 5 days.
 Clinical trials are awaited.

 Industrial activities

 Tsien was also a notable biochemical inventor and held or coheld about 100 patents till 2010.
 In 1996, Tsien cofounded the Aurora Biosciences Corporation, which went public in 1997.
 In 2001, Aurora was acquired by the Vertex Pharmaceuticals.
 Similarly, Tsien was also a scientific cofounder of Senomyx in 1999.

 Tsien also promoted science education to promising young scientists through the first-ever San Diego Science Festival Lunch with a Laureate Program.

 Personal life

 Tsien is a 34th-generational descendant of the King of Wuyüeh, Tsien Liu.
 Tsien's parents Hsue-Chu Tsien and Yi-Ying Li (李懿穎) came from Hangzhou and Beijing, respectively.

 Tsien had a number of engineers in his extended family, including his father Hsue-Chu Tsien who was an MIT-educated mechanical engineer and his mother's brothers Yao-Tzu Li and Shih-Ying Lee, who were engineering professors at MIT.
 Tsien's mother Yi-Ying Li was a nurse.
 The rocket scientist Tsien Hsue-shen, regarded as the cofounding father of the Jet Propulsion Laboratory of the California Institute of Technology and, later, the director of the Chinese ballistic-missile and space programs, is a cousin of Tsien's father.

 Tsien was the younger brother of Richard Tsien, a neurobiologist at New York University, and Louis Tsien, a software engineer.
 Tsien, who called his own work molecular engineering, once said, "I'm doomed by heredity to do this kind of work."

 He was married to Wendy Globe.